Stéphane Le Mignan

-Stéphane Le Mignan (born 4 June 1974) is a French football coach and a former midfielder.
-He is the manager of side Metz.
+Stéphane Le Mignan (born 4 June 1974) is a French football coach and a former player.
+He was most recently the manager of Ligue 1 side Metz.

-After a lower-league playing career, he began managing at Vannes in 2002, winning the Championnat National in 2008 and finishing runners-up in the Coupe de la Ligue in 2009.
+A midfielder, he played in lower leagues.
+He began managing at Vannes in 2002, winning the Championnat National in 2008 and finishing runners-up in the Coupe de la Ligue in 2009.
 He also won the Championnat National with Concarneau in 2023.

 Career

 Vannes

 Le Mignan spent his entire playing career in the French lower leagues with Montagnarde, Pontivy, Locminé and Vannes.
 In November 2002, after dismissing Denis Goavec, Vannes hired recently retired Le Mignan as manager.
 The team achieved promotion from the fourth-tier Championnat de France Amateur to the Championnat National under him in 2005.

 In the 2006–07 Coupe de France, Vannes won 2–0 after extra time in the last 16 away to Ligue 2 team Montpellier, then lost 5–0 at Ligue 1 Marseille in the quarter-finals.
 Vannes won the 2007–08 Championnat National to earn promotion to Ligue 2 for the first time.
 This also meant a debut campaign in the Coupe de la Ligue, beating top-flight Valenciennes, Auxerre and Nice before a 4–0 final loss to Bordeaux at the Stade de France.

 In the 2010–11 Ligue 2, the team were relegated in 18th place on the final day, and the budget for the following season was thereby reduced from €8.5 million to €4 million, resulting in 14 players being released.
 On 27 December 2012, after over a decade in charge, Le Mignan was dismissed with the team 7th in the third tier, six points off Poiré-sur-Vie in third.